 The resolution also instructed members to induce the federal government to use its preferred term.

-This is probably where the belief came that Congress, in the last century, not only switched to the preferred wording but made it official for all government documents.
+This is likely what spawned the belief that Congress, in the last century, not only switched to the preferred wording but made it official for all government documents.

 Not so, Coski and Coulter say.

-The Daughters did succeed in having a resolution for the name change introduced in Congress in 1914 by Sen. Ollie James (D-Ky.).
-But, Coulter wrote, "without objection or debate, this petition was referred to the Committee on Military Affairs, where it slept the long sleep."
+The Daughters did succeed in having a resolution for the name change introduced in Congress in 1914 by Sen. Ollie James (D-Kentucky).
+But, Coulter wrote, "Without objection or debate, this petition was referred to the Committee on Military Affairs, where it slept the long sleep."

-The Daughters had a real impact, though, on contemporary school textbooks, newspapers in the South and the important United Confederate Veterans Association's publication Confederate Veteran.
+The Daughters had a real impact, though, on contemporary school textbooks, newspapers in the South and the important United Confederate Veterans Association's publication, Confederate Veteran, Coulter said.
 Eventually, War of the Rebellion faded from use everywhere and was replaced by Civil War, and that didn't please the Daughters.
 As recently as the 1950s, members were encouraged not to say or write Civil War.